artegoser/File-Library-Manager/README.md

 	     + list - Gets file names, links to them and names from the global library

-	LFL localdb localdbname.LFL - Working with local libraries  (is not a separate command for LFL)
+	LFL ldb localdbname.LFL - Working with local libraries  (is not a separate command for LFL)
 	                          + create - Creates a local library
 	                          + add title name url - Adds a block to the local library
 	                          + install file-title-in-local-library - installs the desired file from the local library